Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 - When stepping backward in a sugar push, do it as if doing a moonwalk, because your feet should remain connected to the slot.
-- Whenever you are doing a telemark, which is technically a scroll, you cut across the slot on 5&6.
+- When doing a telemark, which is technically a scroll, cut across the slot on 5&6.
 Do not step around the slot.

 ## General West Coast Swing knowledge